monurajputrko/Adventour/README.md

 **Adventour** is a modern and user-friendly travel app built with React, designed to help users plan and organize their travel adventures with ease.
 Whether you're a seasoned globetrotter or a first-time traveler, Adventour has all the features you need to make your journey unforgettable.

 # Team & Tasks
-Mohd Shamaiel Wani : Home Page <br/>
+Mohd Shamaiel Wani & MD Dilnawaj Alam: Home Page <br/>
 Karan Kotai(Team Leader) : Booking & Listing pages <br/>
 Monu Singh : Checkout & Details pages <br/>
 Shiva Verma : Login/Signup pages <br/>
-MD Dilnawaj Alam : Blog/Explore Page <br/>

 # Features
 Interactive Map: Explore destinations using an interactive map, pinning points of interest and getting a glimpse of the attractions each location has to offer.